Elinor Florence, Author

 Read more here: Medmenham: Where the Magic Happened.

-The hotel recreated one of these rooms for the event, with historical artifacts.
+The hotel recreated one of these rooms for the event, with historic artifacts.
 This photo shows an aerial camera used in a reconnaissance aircraft, and the famous photo of the damage caused by the Dambusters raid.

 There were stereoscopes on display, the little devices that allowed the interpreters to see the black and white photos in three dimensions.